Dragon8029/100-days-of-code/Attempt5.md

 Came back to my project with a clear mind.
 Things worked out today, I managed to solve my routing issue.
 Also started to populate the new route with the info I want to see.

 ---

+## D50:
+*Apr 13, 2019*

+Made some good progress today, managed to get all the info I need from the database to display correctly.
+Starting styling the details page.

+---